 Getting your knee down is often seen as the holy grail for many motorcyclists, and you'll never forget the first time your knee slider scrapes against the tarmac.
 That said, it's not something every rider achieves, so here we'll try to put you on the path to knee down glory.

 MCN Chief Road Tester Michael Neeves takes us through the steps to ruining your knee sliders.

-- Move the inside bum cheek off the seat.
+- Move inside bum cheek off the seat

-- Keep the inside arm ‘soft’ and loose and point the elbow towards the floor.
+- Keep inside arm ‘soft’ and point elbow towards the floor

-For a more visual guide to getting your knee down, watch the video below.
+For a more visual guide to getting your knee down, watch the MCN YouTube video below.

 Why not get yourself a new bike for riding at track days at MCN Bikes for Sale?